-November 18, 2018 marks the second annual World Day of the Poor.
-Last year, Pope Francis suggested the Catholic Church set aside one day each year when communities can “reflect on how poverty is at the very heart of the Gospel.”
+November 17, 2019 marks the third annual World Day of the Poor.
+In 2017, Pope Francis suggested the Catholic Church set aside one day each year when communities can “reflect on how poverty is at the very heart of the Gospel.”
 He designated this day as the World Day of the Poor, and it will be celebrated on the 33rd Sunday in Ordinary Time each year.

-In addition, your community can mark the World Day of the Poor by:
+This year, your community can mark the World Day of the Poor by:

 - Raising money for the poorest and most vulnerable people worldwide.
 Design your own community fundraiser to support the needs of the poor around the world.

 - Leading the Way through prayer and action to a more just world.
 Join CRS and people across the United States as we work together to tackle the most pressing global issues of our time and support our brothers and sisters living in poverty.